siddharth23/cypress-postgres/README.md

 Use this plugin to query postgres database and use response in cypress tests

 # Installation
+* Run below command in terminal to install the cypress postgres
 ```bash
 npm i -D cypress-postgres

 ```
-then open your `cypress/plugins/index.js` file and register a new task
+* Open your `cypress/plugins/index.js` file and register a new task
 ```
 module.exports = on => {
   on("task", {